Mid-Atlantic Regional Spaceport: Launch Pad 0B (LP-0B)

+Launch Pad 0C (LP-0C)/Launch Complex-2 (LC-2)

 In October 2018, Rocket Lab announced that it had selected MARS as its second launch site, called Rocket Lab Launch Complex-2.
 The company began construction in February 2019, together with the Virginia Commercial Space Flight Authority (Virginia Space).
 In December 2019, Rocket Lab said it had built and completed Launch Complex-2 (LC-2), a new launch pad near Pad 0A, and was ready to support missions just 10 months later with the first launch scheduled for the third quarter of 2020.
 At a press conference on the same day at the NASA Wallops Flight Facility, the Space Test Program of the United States Air Force (now United States Space Force) was announced as the planned first customer for the Electron launch vehicle from LC-2.
-The mission was planned to see a single research and development micro-satellite.
+The mission was planned to launch a single research and development micro-satellite.
 This plan did not occur.

-The new launch complex LC-2 also has an integration facility.
+For LC-2 missions, Electron rockets are fully assembled at an offsite integration facility before being trucked to the pad and installed on the launch mount.

 The first launch from LC-2 successfully occurred on January 24, 2023.
-An Electron rocket carried three satellites to orbit in a mission named "Virginia is for Launch Lovers".
+An Electron rocket carried three satellites to orbit in a mission named "Virginia is for Launch Lovers", the launch title referencing Virginia's well-known tourism slogan "Virginia is for Lovers".
+Since then, LC-2 has seen several orbital Electron launches, including a handful of suborbital missions by the HASTE configuration of Electron.

+Launch Pad 0D (LP-0D)/Launch Complex-3 (LC-3)

+In October 2023, construction of a new launch site between LP-0A and LP-0B was seen.
+The new launch site will be for Rocket Lab's Neutron and will be named Launch pad 0D (LP-0D).
+Rocket Lab will refer to LP-0D as Launch Complex 3 or LC-3.